cometbft/cometbft/docs/architecture/tendermint-core/adr-042-state-sync.md

 ## Considerations
-Because Tendermint doesn't know anything about the application state, StateSync will broker messages between nodes and through the ABCI to an opaque applicaton.
+Because Tendermint doesn't know anything about the application state, StateSync will broker messages between nodes and through the ABCI to an opaque application.
 The implementation will have multiple touch points on both the tendermint code base and ABCI application.

 * A StateSync reactor to facilitate peer communication - Tendermint